-- CJPME already has a Facebook page with over 16,000 Canadian followers, local Facebook groups for all Canadian cities; and a Twitter account with thousands of Canadian followers.
+- CJPME already has a Facebook page with over 23,000 Canadian followers, local Facebook groups for all Canadian cities; and a Twitter account with over 10 thousand Canadian followers.

 - CJPME has a professional Website with hundreds of factsheets, position papers, opinion pieces, and other publications for much more visibility and audience.